dfinke/PowerShellNotebook/README.md

 # PowerShell Notebook

-This PowerShell module lets you automate the PowerShell notebooks you can create in the Azure Data Studio.
-Check out the *SQL DBA with A Beard* [PowerShell Notebooks in Azure Data Studio](https://sqldbawithabeard.com/2019/10/17/powershell-notebooks-in-azure-data-studio/).

 This module includes the function `Invoke-PowerShellNotebook` which enables you to run the *cells* inside the PowerShell notebook.

 # A PowerShell Notebook with Cells